gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 * `GridInterest` The dimension along which the advection is computed.
 It refers to the dimension of \(x_i\) in the equation.
 * `IdxRangeAdvection` The index range for the interpolation points defined on \(\Omega'\) where the characteristic equation is solved. \(\Omega'\) also refers to the domain of the advection field.
 It had to also be defined on the GridInterest for the time integration method.
 * `IdxRangeFunction` The index range of \(\Omega\) where allfdistribu is defined.
+* `FunctionBuilder` The type of the interpolation builder for the advected function along GridInterest.
+* `FunctionEvaluator` The type of the interpolation evaluator for the advected function along GridInterest.
 * `AdvectionFieldBuilder` The type of the spline builder for the advection field (see SplineBuilder).
 * `AdvectionFieldEvaluator` The type of the spline evaluator for the advection field (see SplineEvaluator).
 * `TimeStepperBuilder` A time stepper builder indicating which time integration method should be applied to solve the characteristic equation.